 A 1,550 m drilling program carried out on the Refractory zone in 2017 intercepted multiple zones with graphite mineralization.
-On April 24 and May 6, 2019, the Company and its partner Lomiko announced the results of five diamond exploration drill holes from a drilling program on the Refractory Zone consisting of 21 holes for a total of 2,985 metres.
-The results of the remaining 16 holes will be reported as they are received and compiled.
+On April 24, May 6 and July 9, 2019, the Company and its partner Lomiko announced the results of diamond exploration drill holes from a drilling program on the Refractory Zone consisting of 21 holes for a total of 2,985 metres.
 The results obtained to date are very encouraging.

-At April 30, 2019, the Company owned a 20% interest in the project.
+At July 31, 2019, the Company owned a 20% interest in the project.